Anderson shines, Braves shut out Reds again to sweep series

 Reds: C Curt Casali, who normally starts with Castillo, was held out due to a sore wrist before entering the game in the eighth.
 Barnhart, who has split playing time with Casali, was the starting catcher.

 Braves: After sitting out the final two regular-season games with a sore quadriceps, Riley had no setback in the series opener.
 That doesn’t mean Riley is fully recovered.
-“I think he’s sore,” manager Brian Snitker said.
-“I don’t think this is something that is just going to go away. … He’s just going to have to manage it.
-I think he’ll be all right.
-He just has to be careful out of the box and on certain plays.”
+“I think he’s sore,” Snitker said.
+“I don’t think this is something that is just going to go away. … He’s just going to have to manage it.”

 UP NEXT